dividedbyzeroco/warp-server/readme.md

 # Authentication

 User authentication is a common concern for applications.
 Luckily, for Warp Server, this comes built-in.
-Aside from regular models, there are two other special models that make up the authentication layer of Warp.
+Aside from regular classes, there are two other special classes that make up the authentication layer of Warp.

-## Creating a User model
+## Creating a User class

 A `User` represents individual people who log in and make requests to the server.
 To enable this feature, you would need to declare a new class which extends from `User.Class`.